OpenTSDB/opentsdb.net/docs/source/user_guide/query/index.rst

 However if we have many web servers in the system, this could create a ton of results.
 To filter on only the hosts we want you can use the pipe operator to select a subset of time series.
 For example ``start=1356998400&m=avg:sys.cpu.user{host=webserver01|webserver03}`` will return results only for ``webserver01`` and ``webserver03``.

+With version 2.2 you can enable or disable grouping per tag filter.

 Aggregation
 ^^^^^^^^^^^